outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - is quantum physics using a different definition of efficiency/similarity or is it using another priority (like energy storage vs. energy usage)
       - how do weighted quantum paths interact with the weighted paths of other particles
     - nonlocality/entanglement as a calculation efficiency in the form of the replica trick
-    - wormholes as
+    - wormholes as:
       - calculation efficiencies
       - radiation given off of calculation efficiencies, removing information or filters preventing possibilities
       - sequence of a lack of filters preventing possible paths
       - interfaces (connecting standardizing functions)
       - hidden variables/differences (masquerading as similarities)
+    - 'replica trick' as:
-    - 'replica trick' as a way of transferring energy stored in sequential repetition (one coin outcome repeated a number of times in a sequence structure) to energy stored in distributed equivalence (two coins having equal outcome)
+      - a way of transferring energy stored in sequential repetition (one coin outcome repeated a number of times in a sequence structure) to energy stored in distributed equivalence (two coins having equal outcome)
+    - time as:
+      - energy store
+        - if time exists, it means change is possible, because energy has been organized in a structure that allows change to occur, meaning structures have developed, meaning efficient structures have been found (organization of energy formats)

   - give example of deriving formula with definitions of components